Blue Mosque, Sultanahment

 Area IV: Historical Studies

-As with all HASS Minors, only five of the six minor subjects may be counted toward the 8-subject Institute HASS Requirement.
-Of these five, at most one (1) shall count toward satisfaction of the HASS Distribution Requirement.
+As with all HASS Minors, only five of the six minor subjects may be counted toward the eight-subject Institute HASS Requirement.
+Of these five, at most one shall count toward satisfaction of the HASS Distribution Requirement.
+Of the six subjects required for the minor, at least four must count only toward that minor (and not toward any other degrees, major or minor).

 AREA I: LANGUAGE